alexandrebouchard/westrun/README.md

 Optionally, once the template is ready, you can test it via ``wrun-test -template path/to/templateDrafts``, this will run on the server directly, bypassing qsub, running only the first item in the cross product and showing you the output dynamically so that you can see right away if the code can successfully start. **Kill (control-C) early** to avoid hugging server resources.

-Finally, start your job using ``wrun-launch -template path/to/template -description Some description``.
+Finally, start your job using ``wrun-launch -template path/to/template -why Some description of why you ran these experiments``.
 Note that this creates copies of your source code, so feel free to keep editing the source code while the code is running on server (more precisely, as soon as the command wrun-launch is completed).

 Getting results back